Riteshkapoorr/CConnect-Frontend./README.md

+## Contribution
+This project was developed as a team-based academic project.

+My contributions include:
+- Frontend UI development
+- Component structuring
+- Database-related feature coordination (where applicable)

+This repository is a fork of the original project created during our academic work.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.